Grevillea iaspicula: Distribution

 Grevillea iaspicula occurs in a restricted area in Wee Jasper and near Lake Burrinjuck among limestone-based rocky outcrops.
 Many populations are on private land.

 Ecology

 The species is believed to be pollinated by birds.

 Conservation status

-Grevillea iaspicula is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and "critically endangered" under the New South Wales Government Biodiversity Conservation Act 2016.
-Potential threats include grazing, weeds, fire and drought.
+Grevillea iaspicula is listed as Critically Endangered on the IUCN Red List of Threatened Species and under the New South Wales Government Biodiversity Conservation Act 2016.
+It is also listed as Endangered under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+It is known only from a population of approximately 200 mature individuals, occurring within small, severely fragmented subpopulations in an estimated extent of occurrence of 67 km2.
+Threats include grazing, weeds, fire and drought.
 It is believed that survival of the species in the wild is unlikely without human intervention to artificially increase populations.

 Use in horticulture

 The species has only been brought in to cultivation in recent times and plants are not yet widely available beyond specialist nurseries.
 It exhibits a number of qualities which make it a suitable candidate for many gardens including adaptability to a range of soil types, responsiveness to pruning, and resistance to heavy frost.
 Plants may be propagated from cuttings.